william-vw/glean/README.md

 - [`glean-core`](glean-core).
 This module includes the Finite State Machine (FSM) implementation of TNM execution semantics, together with tests and tools.

-- [`visualcig-js`](visualcig-js).
-This module allows visualizing TNM as either interactive workflows or data-oriented forms.
+- [`glean.js`](glean-js).
+This module implements a fully in-browser platform for visualizing and executing TNM.

 - [`fhir-server`](fhir-server).
 This module implements a FHIR server that allows communication between the FSM and its visualization.